ajay-sreekakola/PrivacyGuard-AI/README.md

 **Contextual Data Privacy for LLM Pipelines**

-PrivacyGuard AI is a full-stack MERN application that protects sensitive data throughout AI-driven systems — from prompt injection to RAG pipelines — using a multi-layer detection engine combining regex, NLP, and LLM-based contextual analysis.
+PrivacyGuard AI is a full-stack MERN application that protects sensitive data throughout AI-driven systems — from prompt injection to RAG pipelines — using a multi-layer detection engine combining regex, NLP, and AI-based contextual analysis.

 ---